Private Internet Access Review 2020

 Overall, in my test, this proved to be the fastest PIA server.

 After testing the PIA VPN UK servers, I tested the speed on a Switzerland server.
-The snapshot given below reveals the results of speed test after connecting to the Switzerland server:
+The snapshot given below reveals the results of the speed test after connecting to the Switzerland server:

 Ping enhanced a little bit more and the download speed was affected as well.
 However, upload speed improved as compared to the results extracted while being connected to a UK server.